Myth: Abortion is against the law.

 - Use of images of unborn fetuses.

-Remember an abortion is lawful in QLD and is a legitimate option when faced with an unplanned pregnancy.
+Remember abortion is legal in QLD and is a legitimate option when faced with an unplanned pregnancy.
 Only you will know if it fits for you and you do not deserve propaganda and misinformation at a time of such decision.

 Last edited on: